The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces: Introduction

 \begin{theorem} Let $X$ be a smooth projective surface.
 Then the following are equivalent: \begin{enumerate} \item X admits at least one negative curve. \item There exist $L$ and $H$ ample line bundles on $X$ such that $(X,L)$ is $J^H$-stable but not uniformly $J^H$-stable. \end{enumerate} \end{theorem}

 \begin{remark} The above sheds additional light on a recent example in \cite{Hattori}, where they provided a polarized surface $(X,L)$ which is J-stable but not uniformly.
 In fact, by Theorem \ref{Thm J vs UJ intro} such examples exist in abundance (namely, precisely on any projective surface $X$ carrying a curve of negative self-intersection).
-As shown in \cite[Corollary 7.5]{Hattori} such examples can be useful in constructing examples of K-stable but not uniformly K-stable polarized normal pairs, touching upon fundamental questions relating to the Yau-Tian-Donaldson conjecture for constant scalar curvature metrics. \end{remark}
+As shown in \cite[Corollary 7.5]{Hattori} such examples can be useful in constructing examples of K-stable but not uniformly K-stable polarized normal pairs, touching upon fundamental questions relating to the Yau-Tian-Donaldson conjecture for constant scalar curvature metrics. {Note however that Hattori's construction applies to very singular surfaces so that the entropy term in the non-Archimedean Mabuchi functional vanishes.
+Producing examples of K-stable but not uniformly K-stable smooth surfaces appears to be very challenging and would likely require new ideas.} \end{remark}

 The conclusion is that on the analytic side optimally destabilizing curves exist (in a finite number, at most $\rho(X)$) and one can find a finite set of curves that works uniformly across all underlying data in a given compact subset of the K\"ahler cone.
-On the other hand, on the algebraic side, optimally destabilizing test configurations for J-stability do not exist in the sense of \eqref{Eq opt dest tc}, at least across rational classes (we are currently unable to determine whether this is also true for $\mathbb{R}$-line bundles).
+On the other hand, on the algebraic side optimally destabilizing test configurations for J-stability can never exist in the sense of \eqref{Eq opt dest tc} across rational classes.
+(We are currently unable to determine whether this is also true for $\mathbb{R}$-line bundles).